 As we saw in the numbers above, upgrading to an SSD will show you a big difference in battery usage.
 Especially if your work includes reading and writing huge files, you will be amazed by how much money and time you save after this upgrade.

 When does an SSD consume a lot of battery?

-One might ask, that will upgrading to an SSD boost the battery life of their laptop?
+One might ask, will upgrading to an SSD boost the battery life of their laptop?
 The answer is yes to a large extent.
-But the usage of the device will also impact your battery performance.
+However, the usage of the device will also impact your battery performance.
 Upgrading to SSD does not mean that your laptop battery will last throughout the day without getting depleted.
 An upgrade to SSD will help in improving the battery life of your device.
 Say, for example, if the laptop had a life of 4 hours running on an HDD.
 Then by upgrading to an SSD, you will enjoy a battery life of around 5 to 6 hours, depending on your usage.

 If you use your device for running high-tech applications or playing games with high amounts of graphics or animation, then your battery will drain eventually.
 This time limit, however, will be longer than the period when it functioned on an HDD.
-But using complex software and programs that require more RAM will ultimately drain the battery of any laptop running on HDD or SSD.
+However, using complex software and programs that require more RAM will ultimately drain the battery of any laptop running on an HDD or SSD.

 Power Consumption of different SSDs

 The overall power consumed by an SSD or any other storage device will depend on the usage and various other factors.
 But, if you are curious to know the actual values, below is that information for you.

 How much difference can you see in the overall power consumption?

 Another relevant question that needs addressing is the difference between the power consumption on an SSD laptop and an HDD laptop.
 SSD is a pricey component, and I would not recommend the upgrade when the power consumption between them is negligible.